JackSummerfield1/calculator-project-2/README.md

 - The calculator evaluates 1/0 as infinity, however this is mathematically incorrect.
 1/0 would evaluate to undefined.

+- The display only recognises when 18 or more characters have been inputted through clicking the buttons, if you type more than 18 characters, it will not display an error message to the user.

 ### Lighthouse Statistics

 <table>